-A change in the flow and mean annual run-off (MAR) in a river as a result of building a new dam could result in the degradation of aquatic and riparian habitats.
-One of the objectives of this project proposal is to better manage the flow regime to meet riverine ecological requirements.
+One of the objectives of the project is to make it possible to improve the management of water resources so as to stop degradation of the conservation status of the riverine ecosystem downstream of the dam.
+If not implemented correctly, a change in the flow and mean annual run-off (MAR) in the Groot Letaba River downstream of the proposed dam site could, however, result in the degradation of aquatic and riparian habitats.
 Water quality could be affected due to possible eutrophic conditions, increased salinity, and changes in temperature and quantity of water released from the dam.
-Potential impacts on downstream users (including Kruger National Park and Mozambique) must also be considered.
+Potential impacts on downstream users (Kruger National Park and Mozambique) must also be considered.